-When you wake up after your surgery, you will be taken to the Post Anesthesia Recovery Unit (PACU).
-Your visitors can visit you in the PACU after your surgery.
-You will stay in the PACU overnight so that your nurses can closely monitor your flap for 12 hours after your surgery.
+When you wake up after your surgery, you’ll be in the Post Anesthesia Recovery Unit (PACU).
+You’ll stay in the PACU overnight so your nurses can closely monitor your flap for 12 hours after your surgery.

 You may not be able to open your mouth because of the rubber bands.
-You will not be able to talk because a tracheostomy tube will be in your windpipe.
+You won’t be able to talk because a tracheostomy tube will be in your windpipe.
 Your nurses will ask you “yes” or “no” questions about how you feel.
-You will be given an iPad to help you answer these questions.
+You’ll be given an iPad to help you answer these questions.
 A dry erase board will also be available for you to write down what you need.

 - A humidifier collar placed over your tracheostomy tube.
 It will provide moist air to your lungs.

-- An IV line through which you will receive fluids, antibiotics, pain medication, and anticoagulants to prevent blood clots.
+- An IV line through which you’ll receive fluids, antibiotics, pain medication, and anticoagulants to prevent blood clots.

 - A urinary (Foley®) catheter to drain urine from your bladder.
 It will be removed 2 or 3 days after your surgery.

-- Drains (small tubes) in your neck and your donor site to allow fluid to drain.
-They are removed when the drainage is less than 1 ounce in 24 hours.
+- Drains (small tubes) in your neck and your donor site to let fluid drain.
+They’ll be removed when the drainage is less than 1 ounce in 24 hours.

 - A feeding tube that goes through your nose into your stomach.
 This is called a nasogastric (NG) tube.
-You will get high-protein liquid feedings and some of your medications through this tube.
-You will not be able to eat and drink until the swelling from the surgery goes down.
+You’ll get high-protein liquid feedings and some of your medications through this tube.
+You won’t be able to eat and drink until the swelling from the surgery goes down.